 (Mike Lazardis on the touch screen)

 They played catch-up and quickly ate their words and released the BlackBerry Storm.
 The Storm was a massive failure, mostly due to its SurePress technology.
-It had a touchscreen, but you had to physical move the screen inwards to type or tap.
+It had a touchscreen, but you had to physically move the screen inwards to type or tap.
 RIM loves their market research, and it told them that people wanted to feel the same sensation they feel when typing on a physical keyboard.
 SurePress was born.
 The Storm 2 was the same phone, only faster.
 It, too, failed.

 When they finally released a touch screen phone, they again relied on their market research.
 The result was the Torch, a fairly thick and heavy phone that sported a touch screen and slid to reveal a physical keyboard.
 It under-performed in the marketplace.
 It was also oversold, especially the operating system.
 OS 6 was supposed to be a giant leap forward for the company.
 It added a few features and fixed some issues, but somehow RIM had created a cutting-edge OS that looked dated when compared to iOS, Android, and even Windows Phone 7.